Oleg-Chaiko/hexlet-git/INFO.md

-git is awesome!
+﻿git is awesome!
+Hexlet line
+git line

-new line
+new line 2
-experiment with amend